-Hummus is a popular dish that made from ground chickpeas, olive oil, lemon, and garlic.
-It is a favorite Mediterranean and Middle Eastern dish that each region has its own way of cooking method.
+Hummus is a popular dish that is simply made with ground chickpeas, olive oil, lemon, and garlic.
+It is the favorite Mediterranean and Middle Eastern dish that each region has its own way of cooking method.
 In Turkey, we considered hummus as meze.

-When it comes to ingredients, the core is same with the others, but Turkish hummus has tahini in it and topped with Turkish Pastırma and serves warm.
-This is the main difference that separates the Turkish Hummus from the rest of the world’s varieties.
+When it comes to ingredients, the core ingredients are the same as the other nation’s variations; but, the Turkish hummus has tahini in it and it is topped with Turkish Pastırma and it serves very warm.
+These are the main differences that separate Turkish Hummus from the rest of the world’s varieties.

-The Greek and Middle Eastern styles have different ingredients in it, such as using yogurt instead of tahini.
+The Greek and Middle Eastern countries are using different ingredients in it, such as yogurt instead of tahini.
 When I do a little research, I learned that there are more than 50 hummus varieties around the globe and I find out that there is one with avocado in it.
 In Turkey, we stick to our heritage and we love to use tahini in it.

-In most of the cultures, hummus serves for dipping or spread in sandwiches or pita breads.
-As we eat hummus as a meze, we love to spoon it to the side of our plates because this is how we eat meze in Turkey.
-We take spoon of different meze varieties to our plates and Turkish hummus is one of the best between the mezes.
+In most cultures, hummus serves for dipping or spread in sandwiches or pita bread.
+We, Turks, love to eat hummus as a meze and we love to spoon it to the side of our plates because this is how we eat meze in Turkey.
+We take a spoon of different meze varieties to our plates and Turkish hummus is one of the best among all mezes.

-There is an ongoing debate between the hummus lovers around the globe about how to serve it.
-The funny thing is; this debate has started after people taste the Turkish style one because as far as I know, there is no culture exist which serves it warm as we do in Turkey.
-In my case, I taste the both warm and cold served varieties, but frankly speaking, I like the warm Turkish style one with pastırma on top more than any other varieties.
+There is an ongoing debate between hummus lovers around the globe about how to serve it.
+The funny thing is; this debate has started after people taste the Turkish variation because as far as I know, there is no other culture that serves hummus warm as we do in Turkey.
+In my case, I taste both warm and cold served varieties, but frankly speaking, I like the warm Turkish variation by far with the Turkish pastırma on top more than any other varieties.

-It is up to you how to eat it; however, if you haven’t tried the Turkish style of Hummus, I strongly recommend you to decide whether to eat it cold or hot after you taste our style.
+It is up to you how to eat it; however, if you haven’t tried the Turkish version of Hummus, I strongly recommend you try it and then decide whether to eat it cold or warm.